-Rockfish – U.S. and Canadian Pacific, Bottom Trawl
+Rockfish – Alaska and British Columbia, Bottom Trawl

 Some Rockfish species are overfished and the status of many others is unknown because of a lack of available information.
 Recovery plans introduced since the late 1990s are slowly helping vulnerable Rockfish populations increase, but full recovery for the most depleted and slow-growing species is not expected for many decades.

-Most Rockfish caught with destructive bottom trawls are rated red.
+Most Rockfish caught with destructive bottom trawls in Alaska and British Colubmia are rated red.
+However, these ratings are currently being updated.